bartificer/programming-by-stealth/docs/pbs89.md

 // get the rate
 const rate = $li.data('rate');
 ```

+Note that when writing the rate into the data attribute it's important to write the full rate, and not a version truncated for presentation to the user.

 We now know everything we need, so the actual conversion itself is trivial: